favero-nate/minus-the-math/labs/README.md

-Some weeks, there are too many labs to go over them all.
-The idea is to provide some options, and you can choose what makes sense for you.

 Lab numbers correspond to the chapter I might recommend pairing them with, though for some labs there is lots of flexibility.
+I generally spend two weeks on Ch.
+3, hence 3 labs for that week.

  - Lab 1: basic graphing & labeling (data: college binge drinking)
  - Lab 2: basic data processing, descriptive stats, variable transformations, and more graphing (data: Texas school districts)